London Theatre Seating Plan Guide

 Some London theatres with a large capacity, such as the Coliseum Theatre, have an additional section called the Balcony or Gallery, which is right above the Upper Circle.
 This is generally the smallest section and the highest from the stage, as in the London Coliseum Balcony case.
 Balcony seats are the cheapest given their distance from the stage.
 The safety bars can sometimes obstruct the view from these seats, especially if they were retrofitted to an old theatre.
 Moreover, there's sometimes a legroom issue, so tall people should avoid sitting here.

-How to Choose the Best Seats in London Theatres?
+How to choose the best seats in London theaters?

 Views